CorrelAid/datenguide-python/README.rst

 ================
-Complex example
+Complex examples
 ================

-This example is intendend to illustrate many of the package's features at the same time.
+These examples is intendend to illustrate many of the package's features at the same time.
 The idea is to give an impression of some of the possibilities.
 A more detailed explanation of the functionality can be found